unrealwork/atsd-use-cases/integrations/kafka/brokers-monitoring/README.md

 Log in to ATSD instance at `https://atsd_hostname:8443` using `axibase` username and `axibase` password.

-Open the **Entities** tab and make sure Collector displays the Kafka nodes with hostnames
+Open the **Entities** tab and ensure Collector displays the Kafka nodes with hostnames

 ![](./images/atsd-entities-check.png)